Diego Luna (soccer, born 2003): Real Salt Lake

 On June 2, 2022, Luna transferred to Real Salt Lake in a USL record deal of $250,000.
 He made his debut as an 88th-minute substitute against Vancouver Whitecaps.
+As of August 2026 he has scored a total of 27 goals for Real Salt Lake.

 International career

-Luna has received call-ups to camps with the United States under-14, under-17, and under-20 youth national teams.

-In 2022, Luna featured prominently with the United States U-20 team that won the CONCACAF U-20 championship, securing berths for the 2023 FIFA U-20 World Cup and the 2024 Olympics in the process.
+Luna has received call-ups to camps with the US under-14, under-17, and under-20 youth national teams.
+In 2022, he featured prominently with the US U20 team that won the CONCACAF U-20 Championship, securing berths for the 2023 FIFA U-20 World Cup and the 2024 Olympics in the process.

 Luna earned his first selection to the senior national team in January 2024.

-On July 23, 2024, Luna, after declining to join as an alternate for the United States Olympic team that was set to participate in the 2024 Summer Olympics in Paris, he confirmed that he had not ruled out filing a one-time switch to FIFA switching his allegiance with Mexico.
+After declining to join as an alternate for the US Olympic team that was set to participate in the 2024 Summer Olympics in Paris, Luna confirmed on July 23, 2024, that he had not ruled out filing a one-time switch to FIFA switching his allegiance with Mexico's Mexican Football Federation.

 On January 6, 2025, Luna was called up by Mauricio Pochettino for training camp and friendlies against Venezuela and Costa Rica.
 During the first half of the match against Costa Rica, Luna was elbowed in the face by a Costa Rican player and had his nose broken, but despite this Luna returned to the field to play through until halftime after having cotton shoved up his nostrils and changing to a fresh jersey after the previous had been bloodied.
 Luna provided an assist to Brian White's opening goal before going to the hospital for treatment after halftime, and in an interview following the end of the match which the United States won 3–0, Pochettino praised Luna's character and said that he had "big balls".

-On June 5, Luna was selected by Pochettino to represent the United States in the 2025 CONCACAF Gold Cup, and on June 29, Luna scored his first international goal for the senior team when he scored the first goal of a 2–2 draw against Costa Rica in the quarter-finals, helping the United States to the penalty shoot-out which they won 4–3.
+On June 5, Luna was selected by Pochettino to represent the United States in the 2025 CONCACAF Gold Cup, He scored his first international goal for the senior team on June 29 when he scored the first goal of a 2–2 draw against Costa Rica in the quarter-finals, helping the United States to the penalty shoot-out which they won 4–3.
 On July 2, USMNT defeated Guatemala 2–1, with Luna scoring in the 4th and 15th minutes to mark his first international brace.
 The USMNT would go on to lose 2–1 in the final against Mexico.